cce-bigdataintro-1160/CEBD-1160-spring-2019/intro.md

 * write the steps (or make a flowchart) detailing your preliminary idea of how to answer it
 * present your dataset, formulated question and flowchart
 * setup your home computer to use shell: http://swcarpentry.github.io/shell-novice/setup.html

+# Optional homework
+* Research what is a versioning control system.
+What can it be used for?